 Route du Majhoul in the Tafilalt Oases

 Short Description.
 From Camping Tiffina, I took a half-day round trip to the mud-brick fortified villages (ksar) in the Tafilalt Oases.
-In the afternoon, I relaxed at the campsite pool.
+In the afternoon, I relaxed at the campsite swimming pool.

-En route to Merzouga, the Tahiri Museum of Fossils and Minerals had a courtyard packed with all kinds of rocks from the surrounding mountains (~100km away).
-Each type of rock had a different color and had been extracted from an area with a rich geological heritage of fossil beds.
+En route to Merzouga, the Tahiri Museum of Fossils and Minerals had a courtyard packed with all kinds of fossils and minerals from the surrounding mountains (~100 kilometers away).
+Each type of exhibit had a different color, and it had been extracted from an area with a rich geological heritage of fossil beds.
 Brahim, the owner of the museum, told me the southern part of Morocco had plenty of fossils.
-To see what was inside the rock and to reveal the fossil, one carefully removed a part of the rock using fine tools (similar to the ones used by dentists – Brahim laughed when I told him that).
-The fossil was extracted from the rock and then polished using different methods.
-Downstairs, an exhibition displayed phacops dating back to the Devonian period (408-436 million years old), ammonites, minerals, dinosaur’s bones, corals, and trilobites.
+Then, he explained to me the extraction process.

-Tafilalt stood once as the terminus point of the caravan route along the Salt Road.
+Tafilalt once stood as the terminus point of the caravan route along the Salt Road.
 After passing the ruins of Sijilmassa, a chain of fortified villages (ksar/ksour) started.
-The villages usually stood near an oasis where the locals worked in the fields or picked up dates.
+The villages usually stood near an oasis where locals worked in the fields or picked up dates.
 The crumbling mud-brick ksars looked rather primitive.
 They had earth on the streets and as the houses’ pavement, garbage and debris, but also metallic gates and mosques with painted minarets.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.